-The Brown University Women Writers Project has its intellectual roots in two communities whose synergy began to be evident at the end of the 1980s.
+The Women Writers Project has its intellectual roots in two communities whose synergy began to be evident at the end of the 1980s.
 The first of these was the growing field of early modern women’s studies, whose project was to reclaim the cultural importance of early women’s writing and bring it back into our modern field of vision.
 The other was the newly developing area of electronic text encoding, with its emphasis on improved access and longterm preservation of textual data.
 As a method of bringing inaccessible texts back into use, the electronic archive seemed like the ideal successor to the physical archive, since it promised to overcome the problems of inaccessibility and scarcity which had rendered women’s writing invisible for so long.
 This partnership of archival scholarship and electronic technology has become a model for text encoding projects all over the world.

+The WWP was founded at Brown University by a group of faculty from Brown and other institutions in the late 1980s, and received its first funding from the National Endowment for the Humanities in 1988.
 In the first five years of the project, we transcribed an initial collection of about 200 texts, and began making draft printouts available for teaching and research.
 With Oxford University Press, we also experimented with publishing editions of selected texts in traditional print form.
 The 15-volume series Women Writers in English, 1350–1850 is still in print.